ScottChapman/WWCloudFunctions/README.md

   - `bx wsk action create WatsonWorkspace/TargetedMessage TargetedMessage.js --kind nodejs:8`

 ## Wskdeploy deployment
 **wskdeploy** provides a simple way to deploy your apps.
 You define a manifest using standard YAML notation, and then use the `wskdeploy` application to deploy it.
 You can read more about [**wskdeploy**](https://github.com/apache/incubator-openwhisk-wskdeploy).
+To install, simply download the current version from the [release folder](https://github.com/apache/incubator-openwhisk-wskdeploy/releases).
 Once installed you can install all the functions and triggers in the basic example you simply:
+- Change directory to the [template runtime](runtimes/nodejs)
-- First update the [manifest](Manifest.yml) with your Watson Workspace Application information.
+- Set the following environment variables from your Watson Workspace Application:
+- - WW_APP_ID - Application ID.
+- - WW_APP_SECRET - Application Secret.
+- - WW_WEBHOOK_SECRET - Webhook Secret.
-- run `wskdeploy` - this will deploy everything in the [manifest](Manifest.yml) in this directory.
+- run `wskdeploy` - this will deploy everything in the [manifest](runtimes/nodejs/Manifest.yml) in this directory.
-- You will then need to go into the IBM Cloud Functions UI and edit the `WatsonWorkspace/Webhook` action.
-Select the endpoint definition for the action, and enable `raw HTTP`.
+- Get the Web Action URL
+  - `bx wsk action get WatsonWorkspace/Webhook --url`
+- Paste this into your App as your Webhook URL.
+NOTE: URL decode any coding (e.g. change %40 => @).

+Once installed you will have the entire template installed and configured.
+Plus a simple [Echo App](runtimes/nodejs/Echo.js) that you can use as a starting point for your app.

 That's it.
 You will have everything you need already deployed and configured.
 ![Framework](Images/Framework.png)